Guerdon Whiteley

-Guerdon W. Whiteley (October 5, 1859 – November 23, 1925) was a Major League Baseball outfielder who played for two seasons.
+Guerdon W. Whiteley (October 5, 1859 – November 23, 1925) was an American Major League Baseball outfielder who played for two seasons.
 He played for the Cleveland Blues in eight games during the 1884 Cleveland Blues season and for the Boston Beaneaters for 33 games during the 1885 Boston Beaneaters season.
 He continued to play in the minor league until 1892.